abhijitroynits/InternetThroughputLogger/README.md

 Speedtest is a CLI for testing internet bandwidth using **speedtest.net**.

-Because, XFinity Speed Test(https://speedtest.xfinity.com/) only displays instantaneous download throughputs, I assembled a script to collect these values over a period of time(12 minutues for 30 iterations).
+Because, XFinity Speed Test(https://speedtest.xfinity.com/) only displays instantaneous download throughputs, I assembled a script to collect these values over a period of time(12 minutes for 30 iterations).

 The first step is to pip install the ```speedtest-cli``` in your python environment:
 ```